npm/rfcs/accepted/0000-validate-signatures.md

 ## Detailed Explanation

-Introduce a new CLI command `verify-signatures` that verifies the npm signature in a packages packument, using npm's public key, fetched from npmjs.com.
-It works on the current install (`node_modules`) for most arguments, and checks all direct and transitive dependencies.
+Introduce a new CLI command `verify-signatures` that verifies the npm signature in a packages packument, using npm's public key, fetched from npmjs.org.
+It works on the current install (`node_modules`), and checks all direct and transitive dependencies.

+The aim is for this command to plug into users build workflows after `npm ci/npm install` and block builds with invalid signatures.

+This command is standalone but we could fold this behaviour into `npm install` or `audit` in the future once we're confident validation is performant and provides a good user experience with little to no noise.

 ### Detailed CLI examples